 - Rectal surgery for polyp removal of cancers: Depending on the specific need, this is often an outpatient procedure

 - Anal gland surgery: commonly for removal of recurrent abscessed anal sacs or cancers.
 Almost all anal sac perianal gland adenocarcinomas can be removed surgically, even when large, typically with long term survival.
-Dr. Agrodnia had worked with several oncologists over the years and is very experienced in oncologic procedures.
+Our surgeons have worked with several oncologists over the years and are very experienced in oncologic procedures.

-- Liver surgery: Liver Lobectomies and biliary surgery are commonly performed by Dr. Agrodnia.
+- Liver surgery: Liver Lobectomies and biliary surgery are commonly performed by our surgeons.
 Experience matters to ensure your pets’ safety during these procedures.
 Biliary surgery, either bypass procedures such as cholecystoduodenostomy in cats, or removal of the gall bladder, cholecystectomy in shelties require expertise and finesse, and are expected to have excellent outcomes.

 - Portosystemic Shunt surgeries: Most small breed dogs such as yorkies, maltese, bichons, and shih tzus with classic blood test results, high bile acids, and classic histories of inappropriate mentation after eating high protein meals, will have extrahepatic portosystemic shunts.
 The shunt vessel allows blood from the intestinal tract to bypass detoxification in the liver and go directly to the heart.
 This prevents the liver from receiving the bloodflow it needs, and exposes the body to dangerous ammonia levels.
 Slow attenuation of this vessel with surgery allows an increase in bloodflow to the liver, which the liver needs to grow and stay healthy.
 Most dogs are significantly helped with closing of this vessel.
 Some have a return to normal bile acids and no longer require dietary or medication management.